-Group/Private Hire: Anyone hiring the arenas or instructing is responsible for their own First Aid and insurance.
+Group/Private Hire: Anyone hiring the arenas or instructing is responsible for their own First Aid, risk assessments and insurance.

 - For school hires and clinics, 48 hours cancellation notice is required in advance of hire date.
 If less than 48 hours notice is given, the full cost of the hire/clinic will be charged.